aosabook/500lines/modeller/chapter.md

 ##### Moving the Scene
 Moving the Scene (i.e. translating it) is much simpler than scene rotation.
 Scene translations are provided with the mouse wheel and the left mouse button.
 The left mouse button translates the scene in the x and y coordinates.
 Scrolling the mouse wheel translates the scene in the z coordinate (towards or away from the camera).
-The `Interaction` class stores the current camera location and modifies it with the `translate` function.
+The `Interaction` class stores the current scene translation and modifies it with the `translate` function.
 The viewer retrieves the `Interaction` camera location during rendering to use in a `glTranslated` call.

 #### Selecting Scene Objects